Mirantis/compliance/docs/compliance/reference/800-53/index.md

 |Shared|A control that is managed and implemented partially by the Docker EE system and partially by the Docker EE end-user|Security awareness training must be conducted by both the Docker EE operators and end-users|
 |Inherited from pre-existing Provisional Authorization|A control that is inherited from another CSP system that has already received a Provisional Authorization|Docker EE inherites PE controls from an IaaS provider|

-The following Docker EE system components are referenced by the controls:
+The following Docker EE system components are referenced by these controls:

 - Docker EE Engine
 - Universal Control Plane (UCP)
 - Docker Trusted Registry (DTR)
-- Authentication and Authorization Service (eNZi)
+- Authentication and Authorization Service (eNZi) (embedded within UCP)
-- Docker Security Scanning (DSS)
+- Docker Security Scanning (DSS) (embedded within DTR but only as part of the EE "Advanced" subscription tier)

 In addition, each control is assigned one or more of the following implementation statuses:

 |Implementation status|Definition|
 |---------------------|----------|